conduktor/conduktor-docs/src/pages/changelog/Gateway-3.4.0.md

   trueOffsets: true
 ````

-Check the dedicated documentation for more details on the feature and its limitations.
+Check the dedicated [documentation](/gateway/concepts/logical-topics/concentrated-topics) for more details on this [feature](/gateway/concepts/logical-topics/concentrated-topics#message-count--lag-offset-incorrectness) and its limitations.

 ## General fixes 🔨

--
+- Fixed an issue impacting live consumption from concentrated topics within Console
+- Fixed an issue with upserts in API V2 relating to service accounts (reporting updated when the status should be not changed)
+- Fixed an issue related to Kafka 3.7 client support, ensuring topic id's for alias and concentrated topics are distinct from their underlying topics

 ## Known issues
-- We are aware of an issue with `kcat` when the new environment variable `GATEWAY_MIN_BROKERID` is not aligned with the first BrokerId of your Kafka cluster.
+- We are aware of an issue with `kcat` when the new environment variable `GATEWAY_MIN_BROKERID` is not aligned with the first BrokerId of your Kafka cluster
   - As a workaround, you can either define `GATEWAY_MIN_BROKERID` to your first Kafka BrokerId or use `kcat` with the `-E` flag